blynkkk/blynkkk.github.io/Widgets.md

 ### BLE

-Widget for enabling Bluetooth Low Energy support.
+Widget to enable Bluetooth Low Energy support.
 At the moment BLE widget requires internet connection in order to login and load your profile.
 However this will be fixed soon.
-Also some Blynk widget not allowed with BLE widget.
+Also some Blynk widgets are not supported within the BLE connection.

-Blynk currently support bunch of different modules.
+Blynk currently supports a handful of different BLE modules.
 Please check sketches below.

 **Sketches:** [BLE](https://github.com/blynkkk/blynk-library/tree/master/examples/Boards_Bluetooth)

 ### Bluetooth

-Widget for enabling Bluetooth support.
-At the moment Bluetooth widget supported only for Android and requires internet connection in order to login and load your profile.
-However this will be fixed soon.
-Also some Blynk widget not allowed with Bluetooth widget.
+Widget to enable Bluetooth support.
+At the moment Bluetooth widget is supported only on Android and requires internet connection to login and to load your profile.
+This will be fixed soon.
+Alsom some Blynk widgets do not work within the Bluetooth connection.

-Blynk currently support bunch of different modules.
+Blynk currently supports bunch of different modules.
 Please check sketches below.

 **Sketches:** [Bluetooth](https://github.com/blynkkk/blynk-library/tree/master/examples/Boards_Bluetooth)

 ### Music Player

-Simple UI element with 3 buttons - simulates music player interface.
-Every button sends it's own command to hardware :
+Simple UI element with 3 buttons with common music player controls.
+Every button sends it's own command to hardware:
 ```play```, ```stop```, ```prev```, ```next```.

 You can change widget state within the app from hardware side with next commands: